Delivery driver in van writing on a clipboard

 The Insurance Information Institute (III) states that inland marine insurance may help cover high-value items or those excluded by the property coverage in a standard business owners policy.
 You may want to consider inland marine insurance if you own a business that ships or transports products or equipment.

 This type of coverage may be purchased as an add-on to an existing business insurance policy, or it may be available as a separate policy.
-Check with your agent to see which options your insurer offers.
+Check with your insurance provider to see which options your insurer offers.

 What is covered by inland marine insurance?